[Updated for 2025] This post may contain affiliate links.

 What Is a Push/Pull/Legs Strength Training Split?

-If you’ve ever Googled “how to start strength training,” you might’ve felt overwhelmed by workout jargon.
+If you’ve ever Googled “how to start weight lifting,” you might’ve felt overwhelmed by workout jargon.
 One beginner-friendly and flexible way to train is using the Push/Pull/Legs (PPL) split.

 Here’s what that means: